fredcooke/freeems-vanilla/README.md

 ### Loading the firmware

-**Please note**: hcs12mem is no longer capable of loading the firmare unassisted.
+**Please note**: hcs12mem is no longer capable of loading the firmware unassisted.

 You need either FreeEMS Loader or mtxloader.
 The former is a standalone app, and the latter is packaged with MTX.